bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/faq/index.md

       value: FAQ
       keyName: property
     - name: 'og:description'
-      value: This is the faq page
+      value: This is the Links-n-resourcespage
       keyName: property
     - name: 'twitter:card'
       value: summary
     - name: 'twitter:title'
       value: FAQ
     - name: 'twitter:description'
-      value: This is the faq page
+      value: This is the Links-n-resourcespage
 template: docs
 ---

-This is an example of the FAQ page.
+This is an example of the Links-n-resourcespage.

 <div class="note">
   <strong>Note:</strong>